gabrielaliera/gabrielaliera/README.md

 <h1 align="center"> Hi there, I'm Gaby Liera <img src="https://raw.githubusercontent.com/gabrielaliera/gabrielaliera/master/wave.gif" width="30px"></h1>

-🔭 I'm a career pivoter and recently completed a computer programming A.A from Mt.
-San Antonio College. <br>
+🔭 I am a career pivoter passionate about **Android and Mobile Development**. <br>

-🌱 I’m currently serving as a Tech Fellow for Codepath where I peer mentor students on web development and intereview prep concepts. <br>
+🌱 This summer, I’m serving as a [CodePath Tech Fellow](https://www.codepath.org/tech-fellow-program) where I peer mentor students on solving intereview questions using data structures like graphs, stacks, queue, hashmap, etc <br>

-💖 I am passoniate about helping underrepresented and non-traditional talent find their place in Tech.<br>
+🏗️ Addition, I am [MLH Fellow/Intern](https://fellowship.mlh.io/programs/site-reliability-engineering) for the Site Reliability Engineering track where I'm learning about testing, containers, CI/CD, monitoring and other DevOps tools while contributing to open source.

-💻 I'm interested in solving challenging problems and building things that help connect people. <br>
+💖 I am deeply passionate about empowering underrepresented and non-traditional talent to discover their rightful place in the field of technology.<br>

-☎️ I'm passionate about Android and Mobile Development. <br>
+💻 I am drawn to the pursuit of tackling complex problems and constructing solutions that foster meaningful connections among people.<br>

 😄 Pronouns: She/Her <br>